elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-civic-responsibilities-of-athenian-citizens-particularly-in-terms-of-military-obligations.md

 url: /learn/history-of-the-world/questions/what-were-the-civic-responsibilities-of-athenian-citizens-particularly-in-terms-of-military-obligations
 score: 9.0
 related_article1:
-    id: 166025
+    id: 166031
-    title: How did Solon's reforms impact the socioeconomic classes in Athens?
+    title: >-
+        How did Pseudo-Aristotle contribute to our understanding of the Athenian Constitution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-solons-reforms-impact-the-socioeconomic-classes-in-athens
+    url: /learn/history-of-the-world/questions/how-did-pseudoaristotle-contribute-to-our-understanding-of-the-athenian-constitution
 related_article2:
-    id: 166029
+    id: 166032
-    title: What were the defining characteristics of oligarchic factions in ancient Athens?
+    title: >-
+        What role does archaeological evidence play in understanding ancient Athenian political structures?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-defining-characteristics-of-oligarchic-factions-in-ancient-athens
+    url: /learn/history-of-the-world/questions/what-role-does-archaeological-evidence-play-in-understanding-ancient-athenian-political-structures
 related_article3:
-    id: 166032
+    id: 166027
-    title: What role does archaeological evidence play in understanding ancient Athenian political structures?
+    title: >-
+        What were the main characteristics of the mythical kingship and aristocracy in Athens' historical context?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-role-does-archaeological-evidence-play-in-understanding-ancient-athenian-political-structures
+    url: /learn/history-of-the-world/questions/what-were-the-main-characteristics-of-the-mythical-kingship-and-aristocracy-in-athens-historical-context
 related_article4:
-    id: 166028
+    id: 166026
-    title: How did the reforms of Ephialtes contribute to the development of radical democracy in Athens?
+    title: >-
+        What were the key features of Kleisthenes' tribal reorganization, and how did it affect Athenian society?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-reforms-of-ephialtes-contribute-to-the-development-of-radical-democracy-in-athens
+    url: /learn/history-of-the-world/questions/what-were-the-key-features-of-kleisthenes-tribal-reorganization-and-how-did-it-affect-athenian-society
 related_article5:
-    id: 166038
+    id: 166023
-    title: What significant discoveries have been made through excavations of the Classical Acropolis?
+    title: >-
+        Who were the Archons, and what was their function in Athenian political institutions?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-significant-discoveries-have-been-made-through-excavations-of-the-classical-acropolis
+    url: /learn/history-of-the-world/questions/who-were-the-archons-and-what-was-their-function-in-athenian-political-institutions
 ---

 &nbsp;